aurelia/aurelia/packages/__tests__/integration/test-plan.md

 - [x] `value-attribute-observer`: observer for `[value]` (input)

 #### Binding behaviors
-- `attr`: wrapper for data attribute observer.
+- [ ] `attr`: wrapper for data attribute observer.
+Postponed, seems like an old artifact.
-- `self`: triggers function iff the event originated from this element and not bubbled up from any child element.
+- [x] `self`: triggers function iff the event originated from this element and not bubbled up from any child element.
-- `update-trigger`: registers event as update trigger
+- [ ] `update-trigger`: registers event as update trigger

 ### Test plan